 This is our camp store with snacks, drinks, clothing items and souvenirs.
 We carry a supply of toiletry items that campers may have forgotten.
 Campers visit the Trading Post on a daily basis.

 A licensed RN, LPN or EMT is on property 24/7.
 There are regular call times and medication is stored and administered by the Nurse.
 Hackettstown Regional Medical Center is 20 minutes from Camp.
 Many staff members are certified in Basic First Aid and AED/CPR.

 If it is moderate, we run our regular program; campers will need rain gear.
 For heavy rain, we run special, pre-planned indoor activities.
 During a thunderstorm, all campers and staff will immediately be brought indoors.

-Parents can send e-mails via our website; these are delivered to the campers daily.
+Parents can send e-mails via their online accounts; these are delivered to the campers daily.
 We also encourage parents to send traditional letters.
 We do not allow cell phones, as in our experience, phone conversations lead to increased homesickness.

-They are eligible for regular horseback riding and dirtbiking.
+They are eligible for regular horseback riding and dirt biking.
 They can only register for one of these two specialties, however.
-Advanced horseback riding is only available to two week campers.

 Most campers will stay in cabins with full bathrooms and showers inside the cabin.
 Older boys, grades 7-10, stay in the rustic Nation area with a central bathhouse serving the entire unit.